v3aqb/fwlite-cli/readme.rst

 fwlite-cli
 ===============

-A intelligent HTTP/Socks5 proxy, FWLite(reads *flight*) across the GreatFireWall, reach every corner of the world.
+FWLite across the GreatFireWall, we can reach every corner of the world.

+A intelligent HTTP/Socks5 proxy, detect and circumvent censorship automatically.
 (CLI part)

 Support Python 3.8 and above.